 2.1.1.
-Aerobic and anaerobic catabolism and ATP turnover: In respiration, electron transfer is coupled to the phosphorylation of ADP to ATP, with energy transformation mediated by the protonmotive force, pmF (Figure 2).
-Anabolic reactions are coupled to catabolism, both by ATP as the intermediary energy currency and by small organic precursor molecules as building blocks for biosynthesis (Diebold et al 2019).
+Aerobic and anaerobic catabolism and ATP turnover: In respiration, electron transfer is coupled to the phosphorylation of

+ADP to ATP, with energy transformation mediated by the protonmotive force, pmF (Figure 2).
+Anabolic reactions are coupled to catabolism, both by ATP as the intermediary energy currency and by small organic precursor molecules as building blocks for biosynthesis [29].
 Glycolysis involves substrate-level phosphorylation of ADP to ATP in fermentation without utilization of O2, studied mainly in living cells and organisms.
-Many cellular fuel substrates are catabolized to acetyl-CoA or to glutamate, and further electron transfer reduces nicotinamide adenine dinucleotide to NADH or flavin adenine dinucleotide to FADH2.
+Many cellular fuel substrates are catabolized to acetyl-CoA or to glutamate, further electron transfer reduces and nicotinamide adenine dinucleotide to NADH or flavin adenine dinucleotide to FADH2.
 Subsequent mitochondrial electron transfer to O_2 is coupled to proton translocation for the control of the protonmotive force and phosphorylation of ADP (Figure 1b and 1c).
-In contrast, extramitochondrial oxidation of fatty acids and amino acids proceeds partially in peroxisomes without coupling to ATP production: acyl-CoA oxidase catalyzes the oxidation of FADH2 with electron transfer to O_2 ; amino acid oxidases oxidize flavin mononucleotide FMNH2 or FADH2 (Figure 1a).
+In contrast, extramitochondrial oxidation of fatty acids and amino acids proceeds partially in peroxisomes without coupling to ATP production: acyl-CoA oxidase catalyzes the oxidation of FADH2 with electron transfer to O2; amino acid oxidases oxidize flavin mononucleotide FMNH2 or FADH2 (Figure 1a).

-The plasma membrane separates the intracellular compartment including the cytosol, nucleus, and organelles from the extracellular environment.
-Cell membranes include the plasma membrane and organellar membranes.
-The plasma membrane consists of a lipid bilayer with embedded proteins and attached organic molecules that collectively control the selective permeability of ions, organic molecules, and particles across the cell boundary.
-The intact plasma membrane prevents the passage of many water-soluble mitochondrial substrates and inorganic ions-such adenosine as succinate, diphosphate (ADP) and inorganic phosphate (P_i) that must be precisely controlled at kinetically-saturating concentrations for the analysis of mitochondrial respiratory capacities (Figure 2).
-Respiratory capacities delineate, comparable to channel capacity in information theory (Schneider 2006), the upper boundary of the rate of O_2 consumption measured in defined respiratory states.
-The intact plasma membrane limits the scope of investigations into mitochondrial respiratory function in living cells, despite the activity of solute carriers. e.g., the sodium-dependent dicarboxylate transporter SLC13A3 and the sodium-dependent phosphate transporter SLC20A2, which transport specific metabolites across the plasma membrane of various cell types, and the availability of membrane-permeable succinate plasma (Ehinger et al 2016).
+The plasma membrane separates the intracellular compartment including the cvtosol, nucleus, and organelles from the extracellular environment.
+Cell membranes include the plasma membrane and membranes. plasma organellar The membrane consists of a lipid bilayer with embedded proteins and attached organic molecules that collectively control the selective permeability of ions, organic molecules, and particles across the cell boundary.
+The intact plasma membrane prevents the passage of many water-soluble mitochondrial substrates and inorganic ions-such as succinate, adenosine diphosphate (ADP) and inorganic phosphate (P_i) that must be precisely controlled at kinetically-saturating concentrations for the analysis of mitochondrial respiratory capacities (Figure 2).
+Respiratory capacities delineate, comparable to channel capacity in information theory [122], the upper boundary of the rate of O_2 consumption measured in defined respiratory states.
+The intact plasma membrane limits the scope of investigations into mitochondrial respiratory function in living cells, despite the activity of solute carriers, e.g., the sodium-dependent dicarboxylate transporter SLC13A3 and the sodiumdependent phosphate transporter SLC20A2, which transport specific metabolites across the plasma membrane of various cell types, and the availability of plasma membranepermeable succinate [36].
 These limitations are overcome by the use of mitochondrial preparations.